tsombrero/jobwrangler/README.md

 ## Run Policy

+Every Job has a `RunPolicy` to manage its lifecycle.
 The default RunPolicy allows up to 5 attempts before the job fails.
 An attempt is defined as a call to `doWork()`.
-If any *non-terminal* state (that is, any state other than `FAULTED`, `SUCCEEDED`, and `CANCELED`) is returned from `doWork()`, an attempt is used and the job will try again after the configured retry delay (static or backoff).
+If `doWork()` returns `READY` or `WAIT`, an attempt is used and the job will try again after the configured retry delay (static or backoff).
 A Job's maximum age as well as the max age of individual attempts are configurable.

-When a Job is initialized it always calls `configureRunPolicy()` once so it knows how to behave.
-The method simply returns a new RunPolicy for the Job to use.
+The default RunPolicy is sane but likely not ideal for every situation.
+In general, jobs should implement `configureRunPolicy()` and return one designed for the Job.

 For example: